pycket/pycket-bench/README.md

 ### Installation

-You can use the provided `setup.sh` to install ReBench, get Pycket and compile Gambit and Larceny:
+You can use the provided `setup.sh` to install ReBench, get Pycket and compile Gambit, Larceny, and Bigloo:

     sh ./setup.sh